sa-group-yzz/sql_analysis/README.md

 git clone https://github.com/sa-group-yzz/sql_analysis.git
 ```

-## Run and test
+## Build

-We offer a variety of ways to run our programs.
+We offer a variety of ways to build the application.

 ### Docker